avielb/advanced-devops/basic-course-setup/RKE_SETUP.md

 https://rancher.com/docs/rke/latest/en/installation/#download-the-rke-binary

-1. Setup an EC2 `t2.medium` with Amazon Linux AMI
+1. Setup an EC2 `t2.medium` with Amazon Linux AMI, allow inbound traffic from anywhere / your IP
 2. Connect as root and install docker configured it as follows:
 ```sh
 sudo su -